 By 2001, with the support of the Catherine McAuley Centre, Salome had mobilised a group of African women who met regularly to share their experiences of living in Ireland.

 In 2002 AkiDwA obtained funding from the Combat Poverty Agency to carry out a pilot needs assessment of African women living in Ireland.
 The survey elicited responses from over two hundred females from seventeen counties.What emerged from these meetings were feelings of exclusion, isolation, racial abuse and discrimination and issues related to gender-based violence.
 The group went on to meet regularly with facilitation from outside.

-Formal structures were put into place when AkiDwA was registered as a company with guarantee but without capital share in 2003.
-However, limited funding meant that most work continued to be carried out on a voluntary basis.
-With a view towards enhancing the integration of migrant women and indigenous women, training modules were developed including programmes on capacity building, cultural diversity, racism and its effects on society.
-In addition, ‘Train the Trainers’ modules were also developed.
+By 2003 some more formal structures were in place.
+AkiDwA was registered as a company with guarantee but without capital share.
+However, limited funding meant that most of our work continued to be carried out on a voluntary basis.

 Akidwa works to improve the integration of migrant women and indigenous women by developing training modules such as Train the Trainer that explore cultural diversity, racism and its effects on society.
 Akidwa reviews legislation, proposes changes to existing policy and practice and proposes reforms.

 AkiDwA uses key strategies like networking, policy work and individual and organisational development to achieve its objectives.Policy is developed from working with migrant women to identify their needs in key areas like gender discrimination, gender-based violence and employment preparation and skills development.